NVIDIA/DeepLearningExamples/TensorFlow/Classification/ConvNets/resnet50v1.5/README.md

 * We do not apply Weight decay on batch norm trainable parameters (gamma/bias).
 * Label Smoothing: 0.1.
 * We train for:
-    * 90 Epochs -> 90 epochs is a standard for ResNet50
+    * 90 Epochs -> 90 epochs is a standard for ResNet family networks.
     * 250 Epochs -> best possible accuracy.
 * For 250 epoch training we also use [MixUp regularization](https://arxiv.org/pdf/1710.09412.pdf).